 Cloud systems have been adopted by many businesses, as they can be accessed via the internet (rather than being installed locally).
 This means that employees simply need an adequate internet connection to work as normal when at home.
 Cloud-based accounting software and Cloud-based HR software have enabled managers within finance and HR to empower their teams during this new age.

-At Advanced we offer solutions called Advanced Financials and Advanced HR.
+At Advanced, we offer a Cloud-based accounting software, Advanced Financials, as well as our HR software, Advanced HR.
 These systems have designated functionality for aspects like accounts payable/receivable, invoicing, purchasing, annual leave management, appraisals, absence management and reporting (to name a few).
 They increase efficiency by automating many of the more repetitive tasks.
 They also integrate with our MyWorkplace platform.

 MyWorkplace is a transformative tool that streamlines daily activities, by taking snippets of functionality from your most used systems and presenting them in a single digital space.
 Task management/prioritisation becomes much easier, and with the ability to perform some actions at the click of a button, there’s far more time to focus on creative/high-level work.

-If you’re looking to gain the benefits that come with hybrid working, and you need the right technology to facilitate this, be sure to take a closer look at our game-changing MyWorkplace platform.
+If you’re looking to gain the benefits that come with hybrid working, and you need the right technology to facilitate this, be sure to take a closer look at our game-changing workplace productivity system, MyWorkplace.